Miaphysitism: Terminology

-Others interpret the miaphysite term physis in line with its use by the Council of Chalcedon and speak of "miaphysitism" as "monophysitism", a word used for all forms of denial of the Chalcedonian doctrine.
+Others interpret the miaphysite term in line with its use by the Council of Chalcedon and speak of "miaphysitism" as "monophysitism", a word used for all forms of denial of the Chalcedonian doctrine.
 However, they add that "miaphysitism" is "the more accurate term for the position held by the Syriac, Coptic and Armenian churches".
 The Second Council of Constantinople, held in 553 following Chalcedon, accepted Cyril's phrase but warned against misinterpreting it.